rclone/rclone/docs/content/commands/rclone_deletefile.md

 ---
 date: 2018-06-16T18:20:28+01:00
-title: "rclone cleanup"
+title: "rclone deletefile"
-slug: rclone_cleanup
+slug: rclone_deletefile
-url: /commands/rclone_cleanup/
+url: /commands/rclone_deletefile/
 ---
-## rclone cleanup
+## rclone deletefile

-Clean up the remote if possible
+Remove a single file path from remote.

 ### Synopsis

-Clean up the remote if possible.
-Empty the trash or delete old file versions.
-Not supported by all remotes.
+Remove a single file path from remote.
+Unlike `delete` it cannot be used to remove a directory and it doesn't obey include/exclude filters - if the specified file exists, it will always be removed.

 ```
-rclone cleanup remote:path [flags]
+rclone deletefile remote:path [flags]
 ```

 ### Options

 ```
-  -h, --help   help for cleanup
+  -h, --help   help for deletefile
 ```

 ### Options inherited from parent commands